jlandman71/drlnd/p2_continuous_control/Report.md

 - **`WEIGHT_DECAY`** (0): L2 weight decay for the Adam optimizer for the critic.

 ### Neural network architectures
-The neural network architectures are the same as for the "ddpg-pendulum".
+The neural network architectures are the same as for the DDPG-Pendulum.

 The Actor maps each state of the environment to an action, which is a vector of four numbers between -1 and +1.
 The network consists of three fully-connected linear layers with ReLU activation functions.
 The output layer uses the `tanh` activation function to produce values between -1 and +1 for each of the four outputs.
 The first hidden layer consists of 400 units, whereas the second hidden layer consists of 300 units.